HTTP-APIs/http-apis.github.io/pages/Starting-Material.md

 * Read this [how-to about Github workflow here](https://guides.github.com/introduction/flow/) if you are not familiar with
 * Read all the texts related to [contributing for an OS community](https://github.com/HTTP-APIs/hydrus/tree/master/.github)
 * Read this [how-to about writing a PR](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) and this [other how-to about writing a issue](https://wiredcraft.com/blog/how-we-write-our-github-issues/)
+* In general, *no permission is needed to work on the code*.
+Fork `develop` branch and keep your downstream branch updated; when done submit a PR and ask for reviewing.
+PR is the natural place for code comparison and corrections.
+Code for issues with multiple PRs will be integrated at reviewing time.
+* If you are working on a new idea/core modification it's important that it adhere to the [HYDRA Draft](https://www.hydra-cg.com/spec/latest/core/).
+We don't add anything to the API documentation that is not defined in the Hydra spec.

 ### Asking for help
 * If you find a problem, first ask for [help in the chat](https://gitter.im/HTTP-APIs/Lobby), then consider opening a issue.